Sanglorian/orcus/Orcus Player Options - current.md

 > **Encounter** **Swift Action**
 > **Dragonborn Attack Ancestry** ● **[Energy]**
 > **Near** arc 3, targets all
-> **Attack:**  Highest of Strength, Constitution, Dexterity, +2 vs Reflex
+> **Attack:**  (Highest of Strength, Constitution, Dexterity) +2 vs Reflex
 > **Hit:**  1d6 + Constitution modifier.
 > *Level 11:* 2d6 + Constitution modifier.
 > *Level 21:* 3d6 + Constitution modifier.

 ## Gnome

 Gnomes mature at the same rate humans do, and most are expected to settle down into an adult life by around age 40.
 They can live 350 to almost 500 years.

-Gnomes may be sages, engineers, researchers, scholars, investigators, or inventors, or minstrels, tricksters, wanderers, or fanciful jewelers.
-Gnomes are good-hearted, and even the tricksters among them are more playful than vicious.

 Gnomes are between 3 and 4 feet tall and average about 40 pounds.

 ### Gnome Traits

 Your gnome character has certain characteristics in common with all other gnomes.

-***Ability Score Increases:***
+***Ability Score Increases:*** Pick two of:

 * +2 Intelligence
+* +2 Charisma
-* +2 Charisma OR +2 Dexterity
+* +2 Dexterity

 ***Size:*** Your size is Small.